Mohannad-obaid/NestJs-db-connection/README.md

 ## Resources

-Check out a few resources that may come in handy when working with NestJS:
+## Resources

+### Project Essential Links

-- Visit the [NestJS Documentation](https://docs.nestjs.com) to learn more about the framework.
+- [NestJS Documentation](https://docs.nestjs.com) - Learn more about NestJS and building applications with it.
-- For questions and support, please visit our [Discord channel](https://discord.gg/G7Qnnhy).
-- To dive deeper and get more hands-on experience, check out our official video [courses](https://courses.nestjs.com/).
-- Visualize your application graph and interact with the NestJS application in real-time using [NestJS Devtools](https://devtools.nestjs.com).
-- Need help with your project (part-time to full-time)?
-Check out our official [enterprise support](https://enterprise.nestjs.com).
-- To stay in the loop and get updates, follow us on [X](https://x.com/nestframework) and [LinkedIn](https://linkedin.com/company/nestjs).
-- Looking for a job, or have a job to offer?
-Check out our official [Jobs board](https://jobs.nestjs.com).
+- [Docker Documentation](https://docs.docker.com) - Discover more about Docker and how to use it.
+- [PostgreSQL Documentation](https://www.postgresql.org/docs) - PostgreSQL resources for database management.
+- [MongoDB Documentation](https://docs.mongodb.com) - MongoDB resources for NoSQL database management.
+- [Git Documentation](https://git-scm.com/doc) - Git resources for code management.

 ## Support